 If calling to book a routine consultation please refrain from calling at 8am, we would recommend calling later in the morning or afternoon to allow access early morning for patients with urgent issues.

 For urgent/same day advice please call early morning, telephone lines are open from 8am.

 Consultations with your doctor

 We are continuing to book consultations initially with your doctor.
 They will call you with your preferred number, please ensure the number we have is correct.
 They will also try their best to accommodate your preferred times for a call back.
 During the consultation the doctor will discuss your concerns and decide how best to manage them, This may be arranging a face-to-face appointment or arranging blood tests or other investigations before they see you.

-We offer early morning appointments between 7.00am and 8.00am on Wednesdays and Thursdays.
-To book one of these appointments, please ask the receptionist or your doctor when requesting an appointment.
+We offer early morning nurse appointments between 7am and 8am on Wednesdays and Thursdays.

-House visits are only available for patients who are housebound because of illness or disability.
+Home visits are only available for patients who are housebound because of illnesses or disability.